-Paul Hartgen is the vice president of member and business services at the National Association of Manufacturers (NAM).
-In this newly created role, he is focused on the NAM’s product and service offerings, especially to small and medium-sized members, to deliver more explicit value beyond policy.
+Paul Hartgen is the vice president of member and business services at the National Association of Manufacturers.
+In this role, he is focused on the NAM’s product and service offerings, especially to small and medium-sized members, to deliver more explicit value beyond policy.

 As president and CEO of the Restaurant Association of Maryland, the Nevada Restaurant Association and the New Hampshire Lodging & Restaurant Association, he leveraged an expansive network of business relationships to bring consensus and effect change over the course of a decade.
 He is passionate about the role that associations play in addressing an industry’s future challenges today.

 Mr. Hartgen served on Maryland Gov. Martin O’Malley’s Small Business Task Force, as trustee of the NRA Educational Foundation and as a board member of the NRA.
-He is a member of the American Society of Association Executives and on the Power of A judging committee.
-Paul also serves on the board of BSA’s National Capital Area Council.
+He is a member of the American Society of Association Executives and is a board member of ASAE Business Services, the trusted source for business solutions for associations.

-He lives with his wife, Beth, and their two daughters outside of Annapolis, Md.
+Mr. Hartgen holds a B.A. in political science from the University of New Hampshire.
+He lives with his wife, Beth, and their two daughters outside of Annapolis, Maryland.